 But then again, remember that you’re not going to be outdoors for more than 15min at a time and all places should have heating. that’s when you can peel off some layers. lol

-For the house, keep some thick socks to keep your toes warm !!posted almost 5 years ago
+For the house, keep some thick socks to keep your toes warm !!posted about 5 years ago

 1. soft and functional scarf(cashmere or wool)